tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-11-11-next-most-useful-thing.md

 layout: blog
 ---

+Insert quotes from Effective Executive?
+Has some relevant ideas I think.

 > “It is not enough for a professional to be right: An advisor’s job is to be helpful."

 I think about this quote often.
 It's from the book The Trusted Advisor, which is well worth a read.